Hammarberg/c2/README.md

 * Explicitly set with `--c2-library-dir`
 * Nix home folder as `.c2lib` or `c2lib`.
 For windows `%LOCALAPPDATA%\c2lib`
 * At location of environment variable `C2LIB_HOME`
-* Nix global path `/usr/lib/c2lib`
+* Nix global path `/usr/local/lib/c2lib`
 * Alongside executable and two folders above the executable.

 It's possible to copy, modify or extend parts of c2lib and place those modifications in your local directory to override.
-This is highly recommended if you want to add your own templates or macro extensions.
+This is highly recommended if you want to add your own reusable templates or macro extensions.
 ## Include files & search order
 Additional include search paths can be added with one or multiple `--include <path>` or `-i <path>`.
 This works for both pre-processor includes as well as incbin and c2 file system.